appvoid/grafito/README.md

 Note that finetuned-codename-version and codename-version are used interchangebly here and that the current models, names and/or techniques are prone to change over time.

-The techniques used are One-Shot and Few-Shot learning.
+The techniques used are One-Shot, Few-Shot and transfer learning.
 Future iterations will adopt a mixture of Few-Shot and MultiModal Intent Classification.

 *Edit 03/14/2023: Basically what was made with today's debut of GPT-4 but the model actually recognizing when to use multimodality.*